Written by Lisa Kroencke, Executive Director

 The spiritual malady is the sickness of our soul, developed over time and can only be truly overcome by looking at ourselves first.

 Alcoholism is by no stretch of the imagination our fault.
-No woman wakes up one day with the intention of becoming an “alcoholic.”
+No woman or man wakes up one day with the intention of becoming an “alcoholic.”

-No woman wakes up one day with the intention of becoming an “alcoholic.”
+No woman or man wakes up one day with the intention of becoming an “alcoholic.”

 Even in my most profound delusion, my height of drunk behaviors, I still did not want to be someone who was physically, mentally, and spiritually sick as a result of alcoholism.
 Numerous factors before my birth predisposed me to alcoholism, and the drink took over my mind in a way I could not control.
 As The Big Book correctly suggests, we are utterly powerless against alcohol when we try to fight it ourselves.
 Thankfully, we never have to fight alone.